sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 If you are a DataDog user you can use [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/).

+ ## Secure your instance
+You probably want to make sure that only your sitespeed.io servers can post data to your Graphite instance.
+If you run on AWS you that with [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).
+On Digital Ocean you can setup firewalls through the admin or you can [use UFW on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) (just make sure to disable iptables for the Docker daemon **--iptables=false**).

+Your Graphite server needs to open port 2003 and 8080 for TCP traffic for your servers running sitespeed.io.

 ## Graphite for production (important!)

 1. Make sure you have [configured storage-aggregation.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/storage-aggregation.conf) in Graphite to fit your needs.